-These are ‘Short Assured’ tenancies, no less than 6 months in duration, or company lets.
+This is a tenancy intended to be the tenant’s principle residence.
 They are best suited to professionals, students, families or companies.
-Prices quoted for Long Term lets represent the monthly rental and do not include council tax or utilities (which are transferred into the tenants name).
+Prices quoted for Long Term lets represent the monthly rental and do not include council tax or utilities (which are usually transferred into the tenant’s name).

 What is a Short Term Let?

 This is an all-inclusive tenancy that is intended for short stays, where the tenant does not wish to commit to Council Tax and lengthy commitments getting utility and media services organised.
 Typical lets include extended holidays or short term contract work, temporary housing or just a welcome alternative to an extended hotel stay.
 Prices quoted represent the monthly rental.
 The accommodation is fully furnished.
 A Short Term Let relies on the holiday let clause to distinguish it from a PRT or a SAT.